IntroToDataScienceProject/DS_mini_project/README.md

 # DS_mini_project
 This repository contains the source code of a mini-project done during the Introduction to Data Science course at the University of Helsinki.
 The application is a machine learning-based web-app that allows the user to create predictions of the availability of city bikes at a selected station on a specific day and time.
+The application uses HSL's (Helsinki Region Transport) open city bike data from 2016-2019.

 ## City bike availability prediction web-app